Maraapunisaurus: Size

+Nevertheless, if the recent estimations of Bruhathkayosaurus were any indication, Maraapunisaurus would have been the second largest animal to walk the earth and the fourth largest animal overall.

 Classification

 In 1921, Osborn and Mook placed A. fragillimus in the family Diplodocidae.
 This was generally accepted until well into the twenty-first century.
 In 2018, Carpenter concluded from a qualitative anatomical comparison that the species was a basal member of the Rebbachisauridae, and assigned it the new name Maraapunisaurus, after a Southern Ute word maraapuni meaning "huge".
 The basal position would be indicated by the presence of a hyposphene, a secondary rear articulation process, which is a trait shared with the basal rebbachisaurids Histriasaurus, Comahuesaurus and Demandasaurus.
 Although Maraapunisaurus is older than Histriasaurus, in some ways, it is more derived than Histriasaurus as shown by the extensive pneumatisation and the tall neural arch base.

 If Maraapunisaurus belongs to Rebbachisauridae, it would be the oldest member of its group known and the only one discovered from the Jurassic.
 The previous oldest one was Xenoposeidon.
 It would also be the only one from North America.
 Carpenter concluded that the Rebbachisauridae might have originated from that continent and only later spread to Europe; from there they would have invaded Africa and South America.
 The usual interpretation had been that rebbachisaurids were South American in origin, thus if Maraapunisaurus was a rebbachisaurid, the migration of the rebbachisaurids over time would be the reverse of the original interpretation.